Jules Chéret: Early life and career

 Born in Paris to a poor but creative family of artisans, Chéret had a very limited education.
 At age thirteen, he began a three-year apprenticeship with a lithographer and then his interest in painting led him to take an art course at the École Nationale de Dessin.
 Like most other fledgling artists, Chéret studied the techniques of various artists, past and present, by visiting Paris museums.

 From 1859 to 1866, he was trained in lithography in London, England, where he was strongly influenced by the British approach to poster design and printing.
 On returning to France, Chéret created vivid poster ads for the cabarets, music halls, and theaters such as the Eldorado, the Olympia, the Folies Bergère, Théâtre de l'Opéra, the Alcazar d'Été, the Café des Ambassadeurs and the Moulin Rouge.
 He created posters and illustrations for the satirical weekly Le Courrier français.

+At some point after his return to France, Chéret founded a lithography company that he later sold to Imprimerie Chaix in 1881.

 According to the poster collector Ernest Maindron, who wrote the first essay about the illustrated poster in the Gazette des Beaux-Arts in 1884, and later published the first book on the subject (Les Affiches Illustrees) in 1886, Chéret, along with the brothers Léon and Alfred Choubrac, was among the pioneers of the illustrated poster.
 In the early 1870s, Chéret and the Choubrac brothers reduced the cost of colour lithography introducing technical advances.